 - You will want to make your website SEO (search engine optimization) friendly by employing the best keyword/search phrases for every page and post within your website.
 (More on SEO ranking here.)

-- You will need to maintain your website with periodic upkeep.
+- You will need to regularly maintain your website with periodic upkeep.

 - You will need to keep your website relevant with fresh content and up-to-date information.